opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 Before you continue with this lesson, refer to the [documentation links](#see-also) below.

-> NOTE: This lesson assumes you have already completed the [KeyView Filter SDK introduction](../../keyview_filter/introduction.md#keyview-filter-sdk-introduction) lesson covering essential setup steps (*e.g.* required downloads and installation steps) and basic KeyView Filter concepts.
+> NOTE: This lesson assumes you have already completed the [KeyView Filter SDK introduction](../../keyview_filter/introduction.md#keyview-filter-sdk-introduction) lesson covering essential setup steps (for example, required downloads and installation steps) and basic KeyView Filter concepts.

 ### Resources

-Be sure to download the following resources before you continue:
+You must download the following resources before you continue:
 - source code for this tutorial: [tutorial_file.c](../../../resources/apis/keyview_filter/tutorial_file.c)
 - optional sample files for detection and various extraction options located [here](../../../resources/keyview_filter/)

 ### Environment and compilers

 #### Compilers

-In order to create a program that uses KeyView, you will need to install a [supported compiler](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#Shared/_KV_Platform_Compilers.htm), and use it to build and link your program.
+To create a program that uses KeyView, you need to install a [supported compiler](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#Shared/_KV_Platform_Compilers.htm), and use it to build and link your program.

-> NOTE: When building with the Visual Studio compiler, you will need to ensure you have opened the correct command prompt for the installed version – for example, ensuring you are using "x64 Native Tools Command Prompt" if you have installed the WINDOWS_X86_64 version of KeyView.
+> NOTE: When building with the Visual Studio compiler, you must ensure you have opened the correct command prompt for the installed version.
+For example, if you have installed the WINDOWS_X86_64 version of KeyView, ensure you are using "x64 Native Tools Command Prompt".

 ### License key

-A KeyView license key is required to proceed with this lesson.
+You need a KeyView license key to proceed with this lesson.
 If you skipped the introduction setup step to acquire a license key, see [here](../../keyview_filter/introduction.md#activate-a-license-key).

 ## API Setup

 ### Building the sample program

-In this tutorial, we will be gradually building a working tutorial program, which aims to replicate a common use case of the KeyView Filter SDK.
-Sample code for this program is provided, but the fpInitWithLicenseData call needs to be changed in order to compile.
+In this tutorial, you will gradually build a working tutorial program, which aims to replicate a common use case of the KeyView Filter SDK.
+Sample code for this program is provided, but you must modify the fpInitWithLicenseData call for the sample to compile.

 Update the `tutorial.h` file with the following information:
-- The values of YOUR_LICENSE_ORGANIZATION and YOUR_LICENSE_KEY will need to be replaced with the organization name and key from your license.
+- Replace the values of YOUR_LICENSE_ORGANIZATION and YOUR_LICENSE_KEY with the organization name and key from your license.
-- The YOUR_BIN_DIR variable needs to be changed to the location of the KeyView bin directory.
+- Change the YOUR_BIN_DIR variable to the location of the KeyView bin directory.

 > NOTE: Refer to the `tutorial_file.c` source code for compilation tips.

 ### Linking against KeyView Filter SDK

-Before we can get access to any KeyView functionality, we will first need to link against the kvfilter shared library.
-The resulting binary needs to be placed in the Filter bin directory (i.e. the directory containing kvfilter.so or kvfilter.dll), although the binary may be run from a different working directory.
+To get access to KeyView functionality, you must first link against the kvfilter shared library.
+You must place the resulting binary in the Filter bin directory (that is, the directory containing kvfilter.so or kvfilter.dll), although you can run the binary from a different working directory.

 > **Security**: The advanced programming tutorial has some suggestions on security best practices, including how to mitigate against [DLL preloading attacks](programming_c_advanced.md#dll-pre-loading-attacks)

 #### Linking using GCC

-On Linux, you need to link against kvfilter.so, and also pass in the `–rpath $ORIGIN` option to the linker, e.g. `%KEYVIEW_HOME%/LINUX_X86_64/bin/kvfilter.so -Wl,-rpath,'$ORIGIN'`
+On Linux, you must link against kvfilter.so, and also pass in the `–rpath $ORIGIN` option to the linker.
+For example, `%KEYVIEW_HOME%/LINUX_X86_64/bin/kvfilter.so -Wl,-rpath,'$ORIGIN'`

-> When called from within a makefile, $ORIGIN may need to be escaped to $$ORIGIN
+> When you call it from inside a makefile, you might need to escape $ORIGIN to $$ORIGIN

 #### Linking using Clang

-On MacOS, you need to link against kvfilter.so, and also pass in the `–rpath @loader_path` option to the linker, e.g. `%KEYVIEW_HOME%/MACOS_X86_64/bin/kvfilter.so -Wl,-rpath,@loader_path`
+On MacOS, you must link against kvfilter.so, and also pass in the `–rpath @loader_path` option to the linker.
+For example, `%KEYVIEW_HOME%/MACOS_X86_64/bin/kvfilter.so -Wl,-rpath,@loader_path`

 #### Linking using Visual Studio

-On Windows, you need to link against the import library for kvfilter.dll.
-This is provided as part of the KeyView Filter SDK, under {platform}/lib/kvfilter.lib.
+On Windows, you must link against the import library for kvfilter.dll.
+This library is provided as part of the KeyView Filter SDK, under {platform}/lib/kvfilter.lib.

 ### Loading the Filter interface

-Now we can access KeyView functionality, we will need to include the required headers and load the interface functions from the kvfilter library, using [KV_GetFilterInterfaceEx()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/KV_GetFilterInterfaceEx.htm)
+Now you can access KeyView functionality, you must include the required headers and load the interface functions from the kvfilter library, using [KV_GetFilterInterfaceEx()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/KV_GetFilterInterfaceEx.htm)

 ```c
 #include "kvtypes.h"